moka-guys/100k_negnegs/README.md

 * `all_other`
     * Everything else (e.g. cases with tier 1/2 or CIP candidate variants end up here).

-The script outputs a tsv file containing participant ID, interpretation request ID, genome assembly, and the group the case belongs to.
+The script outputs a tsv file containing participant ID, interpretation request ID, genome assembly, case flags and the group the case belongs to.

 ### Usage